Introduction

 Steps for successful adoption

-- Configure the software: Customise the tool to align with your existing workflows and processes.
-Set up project templates, user roles, and permissions.
+- Configure the software: Tailor the tool to match your existing workflows and processes, including project templates, user roles, and permissions.

-- Conduct a pilot test: Before full deployment, run a pilot with a small group of users.
-Gather feedback and make necessary adjustments.
+- Conduct a pilot test: Try a trial run with a small group of users to test everything out.
+Use the opportunity to solicit feedback and make any necessary changes.

 Training and onboarding best practices